 - (a) Monitoring, recording, inputting information or reacting to signals and instruments related to electronic surveillance of any kind within a central station - (b) Keyboard operation to alter the parameters within an integrated intelligent building management and/or security system.
-The co-ordinating, monitoring or recording of the activities of Security Officers utilising a Security Officer Level 4 is also required to perform the duties of Security Officer Level 1 and/or Security Officer Level 2 and/or Security Officer Level 3.
+The co-ordinating, monitoring or recording of the activities of Security Officers utilising a Security Officer Level 4 is also required to perform the duties of Security Officer Level 1 and/or Security Officer Level 3.